SapphireDb/SapphireDb/Documentation/docs/index.md

 ??? success "Extends existing code"

-    The library is build on top of entity framework.
+    The library is build on top of Entity Framework.
 If you already have a database context with models etc. you do not have change anything.
 All actions on the context anywhere else in your project will also synchronized with the clients.